Recognized Nationally, Trusted Locally.

 Cancer Care is about helping people heal through medical treatment and support services.
 The Cancer Center offers these support services:

-• The Campbellsville/Taylor County Chapter of Make Today Count Support Group meets at 6:00 p.m. on the second Thursday of each month in the Hospital Meeting Room.
-(The only exceptions are the month of Relay for Life when we do not meet and the months of November/December are combined and we meet the first week of December only).
+• The Campbellsville/Taylor County Chapter of Make Today Count Support Group meets at 5:30 p.m. on the second Thursday of each month in the Hospital Meeting Room.
+(The only exceptions are the month of Relay for Life and also November when we do not meet.)
 This support group is composed of newly diagnosed cancer patients and survivors.

-• Patients can make an appointment to visit the Cancer Resource Room for assistance with wigs and discrete breast prosthetic fittings courtesy of the American Cancer Society.
+• Patients can make an appointment to visit the Cancer Resource Room for assistance with wigs.
+Breast prosthetic fittings can be arranged by referral.
 The Resource Room has an abundance of printed materials.

-• Community education on topics such as the early detection of breast cancer designed to inform businesses and civic organizations of the importance of cancer prevention.
+• Community education is available on topics such as the early detection of breast cancer designed to inform businesses and civic organizations of the importance of cancer prevention.

 • Registered dietitians assist patients with maintaining nutritional diets and proper meal and medication schedules.